North Carolina Month-to-Month Lease Agreement

 • Late Fee Disclosure – North Carolina only enforces late fees which are disclosed and agreed in the lease.

-• Security Deposit Holdings Disclosure – North Carolina requires landlords to place security deposits into a trust account that is licensed and federally insured.
+• Security Deposit Holdings Disclosure – North Carolina requires landlords to place security deposits into a licensed and federally insured trust account.

-• Water Contamination Disclosure North Carolina landlords who charge tenants for water or sewage utilities must provide notice of any known contaminant levels exceeding the guidelines provided by the state.
+• Water Contamination Disclosure North Carolina landlords must provide notice of any known excessive contaminant levels when charging tenants for water or sewage utilities.

 • Lead-Based Paint – Landlords must provide an EPA-approved disclosure and informational pamphlet to tenants renting any property built before 1978.